The Generations and Sustainabilty, Innovation, & Growth

-Creative Problem Solving (CPS) has its roots in marketing and advertising.
-Alex Osborn, the founder of the Creative Education Foundation, was an advertising executive and created creating thinking and brainstorming.
-In the 1920s and ‘30s, he and three gentlemen owned the largest advertising agency in the United States, BBDO.
-You might have heard of it, today it generates over $15 billion in revenue and goes by the name of the Omnicom Group of Companies.
 CPS uses scientific research and behavioral psychology to create innovative ways to solve problems.
-Brainstorming was just the first.
+Brainstorming was just its first tool.
 There are many augmentations and new strategies.
-Some I’m sure you’ve heard of like SWOT analysis, SMART goal creation, Blue Ocean strategies, and Mind Mapping.
+Some I’m sure you’ve heard of like SWOT analysis, SMART goal creation, Blue Ocean strategies, and Mind Mapping...Read More:

 The more a company moves toward and enters into innovation, sustainability becomes a part of the fabric and culture of the organizational culture.
 System thinking looks at the whole system, its parts, transforming functions, and outcomes, i.e., holistically.
 The system is the sum of its interconnected parts.
 If the systems’ components are not maintained and updated, they become outdated, worn, and eventually irrelevant as technologies advance.

 System thinking is the foundation for understanding how to create business value.
 System thinking empowers leaders to see the whole picture and make better decisions.

 There are two major types of organizational system thinking; open and closed...Read More:

 For Millennial's to respect and follow you as a leader, leaders must wake up and realize that their company must have a purpose, they must support the communities that support them, and they must understand that we as leaders, must lead the change we want to see.